-Cyclopharm successfully delivered a number of significant achievements, including:
+Cyclopharm successfully delivered a number of significant achievements in executing its growth strategy, to include:

-- Final Response documentation related to the USFDA application to market and distribute TechnegasTM in the United States on track for submission Q3 2022 - Processes in place for rapid roll out of TechnegasTM in the US following USFDA approval, including personnel training and inventory build - Strong support for TechnegasTM in the USA continues to be expressed from frontline healthcare workers based on clinical outcomes and the strong safety profile of TechnegasTM - Initiation of further pilot clinical trials targeting new applications for TechnegasTM in chronic respiratory disease states and post COVID-19 infection - TechnegasTM procedures rebounded following initial impact of the COVID-19 pandemic - TechnegasTM H2 consumable sales recovered to pre-pandemic levels in key markets - Favourable progress with regard to litigation in Australia and Germany to defend Cyclopharm's intellectual property is expected to continue throughout 2022 - In anticipation of US market entry, the Board appointed Ms Dianne Angus, an experienced Executive and Director in the biotechnology sector as an additional Non-Executive Director during 2021
+- Final Response documentation related to the USFDA application to market and distribute TechnegasTM in the United States on track for submission Q3 2022 - Processes in place for rapid roll out of Technegas[TM] in the US following USFDA approval, including personnel training and inventory build. - Strong support for Technegas[TM] in the USA continues to be expressed from frontline healthcare workers based on clinical outcomes and the strong safety profile of Technegas[TM]. - Initiation of further pilot clinical trials targeting new applications for TechnegasTM in chronic respiratory disease states and post COVID-19 infection - TechnegasTM procedures rebounded following initial impact of the COVID-19 pandemic. - Technegas[TM] H2 consumable sales recovered to pre-pandemic levels in key markets - Favourable progress with regard to litigation in Australia and Germany to defend Cyclopharm's intellectual property is expected continue throughout 2022. - In anticipation of US market entry, the Board appointed Ms Dianne Angus, an experienced Executive and Director in the biotechnology sector as an additional Non-Executive Director during 2021.